addyosmani/backbone-fundamentals/README.md

 })();
 ```

-Here we can return a set of views or even an entire collection of models, views and routers depending on how you decide to structure your application.
+Here we can return a set of views, but the same technique could return an entire collection of models, views and routers depending on how you decide to structure your application.
 Although this works for certain situations, the biggest challenge with the single global variable pattern is ensuring that no one else has used the same global variable name as you have in the page.

 One solution to this problem, as mentioned by Peter Michaux, is to use prefix namespacing.
-It's a simple concept at heart, but the idea is you select a basic prefix namespace you wish to use (in this example, `myApplication_`) and then define any methods, variables or other objects after the prefix.
+It's a simple concept at heart, but the idea is you select a common prefix name (in this example, `myApplication_`) and then define any methods, variables or other objects after the prefix.

 ```javascript
 var myApplication_photoView = Backbone.View.extend({}),